 Graduate students desiring academic support and consultation should schedule an appointment to meet with their Faculty Advisor and/or Faculty teaching the graduate course.
-Writing support and support with statistical analysis pertaining to graduate-level research is available through SMARTHINKING.
+Writing support and support with statistical analysis pertaining to graduate-level research is available through Brainfuse, the College's online tutoring provider.

 The Peirce College Library maintains traditional print as well as electronic collections comprised of books, periodicals, and reference works.
 Over half of its 113,000 books are e-books; its collection of databases contains over 20,000 full-text journals, electronic reference materials, legal research tools, and industry reports.
 The database collection is accessible remotely and librarians are available to assist graduate students with reference and citation questions.
 For more information, visit the Library's webpage at http://library.peirce.edu.